sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 The last steps are to add an **iPhone/pointy button** for the log out button, and label and icon controls for the logo.
 We'll remove the pointy arrow, since it's logging the user out, rather than taking them back or forward.
 We'll set the icon and label colors to white to make them stand out against the grey toolbar background.

-**Tips and tricks used in this mockup:**
+**Tips and tricks used in this wireframe:**

 *   Use the Icon and Text Label control to save time over using two separate controls
 *   Use color to indicate selection states
 *   Leverage the hidden power of text formatting syntax (in the iPhone Menu control, for example)
 *   Use Lorem ipsum for placeholder/legal text
-*   There are lots of icons included with Mockups.
+*   There are lots of icons included with Balsamiq.
 In most cases what's there is enough.
 Don't worry if you don't find one that's perfect, at this stage you just want something that'll work (although it is possible to [add your own icons](https://docs.balsamiq.com/desktop/icons/#adding-your-own-icons))

 * * *